-OSHA training courses help West Virginia employers and employees ensure safe and healthy workplaces and comply with state and federal law.
-Even if your current job does not require it, it benefits you to have OSHA hazard recognition training on your resume for jobs in and outside the state.
-Without a separate state program for the safety and health of workers, West Virginia businesses fall under federal OSHA jurisdiction and must follow OSHA guidelines.
+OSHA training courses help West Virginia employers and employees keep workplaces safe and healthy.
+Even if your current job does not require OSHA Outreach training, earning your official OSHA card is a low-cost way to improve your resume for future job opportunities.
+Without a state program for occupational safety and health, West Virginia businesses fall under OSHA jurisdiction and must follow federal guidelines for workplace safety.

 West Virginia Labor Laws

-West Virginia Division of Labor laws include the following:
+The West Virginia Division of Labor enforces laws related to:

 - Bedding and Upholstery Furniture

 - Contractor Licensing